 The resulting cake was a delicious, very moist cake with just the right amount of pumpkin flavor and spices.
 It went well with our hot tea and thoroughly pleased us all!
 I served the remaining half to my gluten-free support group that evening and they also wholeheartedly approved.

 Veronica, Lisa, and I had a really lovely time.
 Many thanks to Veronica for all her beautiful “props” … her kitchen, tea set, cake plate, cake server, and lovely dining room.
-I hope you all will enjoy this gluten-free Pumpkin Spice Bundt Cake as much as we did!
+I hope you all will enjoy this wonderful cake as much as we did!

 - 2 ¼ cups gluten-free all-purpose flour mix (I use my Two-Ingredient Gluten-Free Flour Mix)